 When I went to download Paint.NET, the first thing that stunned me was the size of that software.
 1.6Mb!
 Now, that’s small!
 It’s probably fast as well!

 So, download was quick.
-Installation, not so much but to work with it is real fast.
-Of course the interface and the features of Paint.NET can’t come nowhere near the features on Photoshop, but keeping in mind the price difference (Paint.NET is free) and the average need of the designer-beginner, Paint.NET can be just fine.
+Installation, not so much but to work with it is really fast.
+Of course the interface and the features of Paint.NET can’t come nowhere near the features of Photoshop, but keeping in mind the price difference (Paint.NET is free) and the average need of the designer-beginner, Paint.NET can be just fine.

 So, here is the procedure on using Photoshop brushes in this free application: